grafana/grafana-plugin-sdk-go/data/contract.md

 Status: Draft/Proposal

-# Introduction

 ## Doc Objective

 Define in detail common query response schemas for data returned from data sources.
 This improves the experience for developers of both features and datasources.
 This will also improve the experience for users through more reliability and quality - which leads to more development time spent more towards improving experience.
-See .

 Current Backend [proof of concept code](https://github.com/grafana/grafana-plugin-sdk-go/pull/440).

-# Kinds and Formats
+## Kinds and Formats

-There are logical **_kinds_** (like Time Series Data, Table Data with Numbers and string, etc), and there are **_formats_** that a kind can be in.
+There are logical **_kinds_** (like Time Series Data, Numeric, Histogram, etc), and there are **_formats_** that a kind can be in.

 A **_data type_** definition or declaration in this framework includes both a kind and format.
 For example, "TimeSeriesWide" is: kind: "Time Series", format: "Wide".

-# Dimensional Set Based Kinds
+## Dimensional Set Based Kinds

 Within a data type (kind+format), there can be multiple **_items_** of data that are uniquely identified.
 This forms a **_set_** of data items.
 For example, in the numeric kind there can be a set of numbers, or, in the time series kind, a set of time series-es :-).